rizinorg/book/src/debugger/intro.md

 Process memory is treated as a plain file.
 All mapped memory pages of a debugged program and its libraries can be read and interpreted as code or data structures.

-Communication between radare and the debugger IO layer is wrapped into `system()` calls, which accept a string as an argument, and executes it as a command.
+Communication between rizin and the debugger IO layer is wrapped into `system()` calls, which accept a string as an argument, and executes it as a command.
 An answer is then buffered in the output console, its contents can be additionally processed by a script.
 Access to the IO system is achieved with `=!`.
 Most IO plugins provide help with `=!?` or `=!help`.
 For example:

 ```
-$ r2 -d /bin/ls
+$ rizin -d /bin/ls
 ...
 [0x7fc15afa3cc0]> =!help
 Usage: =!cmd args